-His independent feature documentaries include What Was Ours (2017; Independent Lens) filmed over 3 years on the Wind River Indian Reservation in Wyoming.
+What Was Ours (2017; Independent Lens) was filmed over 3 years on the Wind River Indian Reservation in Wyoming.
 The film follows Native American's quest to reclaim lost artifacts and start a tribal museum.
 What Was Ours is winner of several awards including Best Documentary at the American Indian Film Festival in San Francisco, Best Feature and Best of Class at SWAIA and the 2017 Western Heritage Award.
 After premiering at the Big Sky Documentary Film Festival, the film was selected by the Smithsonian Museum of the American Indian’s Native Cinema Showcase, then premiered nationally on US television as part of the PBS Series Independent Lens.
 He was commissioned by Independent Lens to create a 2017 follow-up short documentary, a portrait of a native American Viet Nam Veteran, "Never Conquered", which was an Editor's Pick on The Atlantic Magazine.
+That same year, "A Century of Change" screened as part of SXSW 2017's Faces of Austin showcase.

-Hames has produced short films in Africa, the Middle East, Europe, Haiti, and Asia.
+Hames has produced short films for NGO’s in Africa, the Middle East, Europe, Haiti, and Asia.
 He is a co-founder of Austin production company Alpheus Media and frequently appears as a guest blogger and public speaker.
 He recently wrote and produced Native American Education films for Wyoming Public Television, which are now used in public schools across the state of Wyoming.
-His recent short, "A Century of Change" screened as part of SXSW 2017's Faces of Austin showcase.
+He is married to Executive Producer Beth Hames and lives in Austin with their two children.